 Campsites in Hendy Woods State Park

-Wildcat Campground has 49 sites and it is a little closer to the Day Use Area.
+Wildcat Campground has 49 sites and is close to the Day-Use Area.
 The campsites are arranged in a C-shape.
-At your site you will find a picnic table, food locker, and barbecue stove.
+At your site, you will find a picnic table, food locker, and barbecue stove.
 However, there are no hookups.
-Amenities include an amphitheater, dump station, and drinking water spigots.
-Pets are welcome, but they must be on a leash when outside the RV.
-Don't collect your own firewood since you may purchase it from the camp host or at the ranger station.
+Campground amenities include an amphitheater, dump station, and drinking water spigots.
+Pets are welcome, but they must be on a leash when hanging around outside the RV.
+Don't collect your own firewood—you may purchase it from the camp host or at the ranger station.
 Fires are only permitted at your camp stove.
-Most sites can accommodate RVs up to 35 feet long.
+Most sites can accommodate RVs up to 35 feet long, and reservations can be made up to six months in advance.

 Seasonal activities in Hendy Woods State Park